 Despite challenges, the future of micromobility looks bright

-As with any emerging industry, micromobility companies offering the relatively new service of shared bikes and scooters to the world have some bumpy roads ahead as they face numerous challenges across the space.
+As with any emerging industry, micromobility companies offering the relatively new service of shared or D2C bikes and scooters to the world have some bumpy roads ahead.

 Of course, much of this is dependent on geography, and whether cities or urban settings can accommodate these methods of transportation successfully.